OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The third phase involves waiting for the blue Deployment resource to be ready.

-Octopus executes the command `rollout status "deployment/blue-deployment-name`, which will wait until the newly created blue Deployment resource is ready.
-For a Deployment resource to be considered ready, it must have been successfully created, and any Container resource [Readiness Probes](http://g.octopushq.com/KubernetesProbes) must have successfully complete.
+Octopus executes the command `kubectl rollout status "deployment/blue-deployment-name"`, which will wait until the newly created blue Deployment resource is ready.
+For a Deployment resource to be considered ready, it must have been successfully created, and any Container resource [Readiness Probes](http://g.octopushq.com/KubernetesProbes) must have successfully completed.

 :::hint
-The [progression deadline](#progression-deadline) can be used to limit how long Kubernetes will wait for a Deployment to be successful.
+The [progression deadline](#progression-deadline) field can be used to limit how long Kubernetes will wait for a Deployment to be successful.
 :::

 If the Deployment resource was successfully created, we move to phase 4.
-If the Deployment resource was not successfully created, the deployment process stops with an error.
+If the Deployment resource was not successfully created, the deployment process stops with an error, and leaves the service pointing to the green Deployment resource.

 ![Phase 3](phase3.svg)

 #### Phase 4

-If the Deployment resource was successfully created, Octopus will execute the final phase which involves pointing the Service resource to the blue Deployment resource, and cleaning up any old green Deployment resources.
+If the Deployment resource was successfully created, Octopus will execute the final phase which involves pointing the Service resource to the blue Deployment resource, and deleting up any old Deployment resources.

 At the beginning of Phase 4 there are three resources in Kubernetes: the green Deployment resource, the Blue deployment resource (now completely deployed and ready to accept traffic), and the Service resource which is still pointing at the green Deployment resource.